nicholashibberd/bouncing-vim/README.md

 What is it?
 -----------

-A collection of VIM customisations that I use every day, providing helpful features in the transition to Vim.
+A collection of customisations that I use every day, providing helpful features in the transition to Vim.

 With a temporary install it is also useful in remote pairing sessions.

-It tries wherever possible to override built-in and popular setups and keybindings, and to add rather than change functionality.
+It tries wherever possible to avoid overriding built-in and popular setups and keybindings, and to add rather than change functionality.

 However if you find some conflict with existing functionalities, please do let